steveseguin/social_stream/README.md

 - Try to keep the chat window and dock page active and if possible, even partially visible on screen.
 If the windows are hidden or minimized, they may stop working.
 This is also true if the scroll bar for the chat window is not at the bottom; sometimes messages won't load unless you are seeing the newest messages.

 - If using OBS Studio on macOS or Linux, for some reason this extension will not work if hosted locally on your drive, so custom CSS needs to happen via the browser source style section.
 It works great on PC locally, and when hosted on socialstream.ninja, but locally on mac, it does not seem supported.
 This is an issue you'll need to take up with the OBS developers.

+- For discord, slack, and telegram, for security reasons, you need to enable the TOGGLE switch in the settings to enable.

 ### Support